 Where it is important to know the diurnal cycle of cloudiness

 There are a few regions where knowing the diurnal cycle of the cloudiness is really important.
 Foremost of these are the coastal regions where low stratus frequently occurs.
-Such regions, shown schematically in fig cc, include the Pacific coast of south america, the atlantic coast of southern africa and the west coast of the USA and NW Mexico.
-Some coastal areas of NW Africa, the northern Arabian Sea, and a variety of archipelago (Canary and Hawaiian Islands, Azores, Cape Verde Islands, Galapagos and a variety of others).
+Such regions, shown schematically in Fig 8, include the Pacific coast of South America, the Atlantic coast of southern Africa and the west coast of the USA and northwest Mexico.
+Also, some coastal areas of northwest Africa, the northern Arabian Sea, and a variety of archipelagos (Canary and Hawaiian Islands, Azores, Cape Verde Islands, Galapagos among others) are strongly affected by stratus.